canonical/is-charms-contributing-guide/CONTRIBUTING.md

 * How widely adopted the dependency is.
-For example, `pytest` is widely used across the industry and well maintained reducing the chance of, for example, the project being abandoned or malicous code making it into a release.
+For example, `pytest` is widely used across the industry and well maintained reducing the chance of, for example, the project being abandoned or malicious code making it into a release.
   Indications of adoption can include download counts (https://pypistats.org) and interactions on GitHub such as forks and stars.
 * How well maintained the dependency is.
-This indicates whether the dependency is under active development or potentiallly has been abandoned.
+This indicates whether the dependency is under active development or potentially has been abandoned.
 Indicators of maintenance can include recent commits, recent releases and the number of recent open and closed pull requests and issues.
 * Whether the dependency is maintained by an individual or organisation.
 If the